Trac-Systems/trac-crypto-api/README.md

 const to = "trac1xwggfmeffw08n49qfk9w4hu9u32wnxu9mn04dvprk70mv3larpvsade4d5"
-const validity = rundomeBuffer(32) // In a real case scenario, the current validity should be fetched through RPC call const amount = "1234abcd" // Amount in hex format const txData = await tracCrypto.transaction.preBuild(
+const validity = rundomeBuffer(32) // In a real case scenario, the current validity should be fetched through RPC call const amount = "1234abcd" // Amount in hex format

+// This function assembles a transaction object that can me signed by transaction.build const txData = await tracCrypto.transaction.preBuild(
     fromKeyPair.address,
     toKeyPair.address,
     amount,
     validity
 );

-const txPayload = tracCrypto.transaction.build(txData, yourSecretKey); // This function returns the signed payload to be sent via RPC
+// This function returns the signed transaction as a Base64 encoded string, which can be used in /broascast-transaction RPC call const txPayload = tracCrypto.transaction.build(txData, yourSecretKey);
 ```